jenkinsci/generic-webhook-trigger-plugin/README.md

 If a node is selected, then all leafs in that node will be contributed.
 If a leaf is selected, then only that leaf will be contributed.

 There are websites to help fiddle with the expressions.
-You may want to checkout [this website](https://jsonpath.curiousconcept.com/) to fiddle with JSONPath.
-And [this website](http://www.freeformatter.com/xpath-tester.html) to fiddle with XPath.
-Regular expressions can be developed with [this website](https://jex.im/regulex/).
+You may want to checkout:

+* [This website](https://jsonpath.curiousconcept.com/) to fiddle with JSONPath.
+* [This website](http://www.freeformatter.com/xpath-tester.html) to fiddle with XPath.
+* [This website](https://jex.im/regulex/) to fiddle with regexp.

+When using the plugin in several jobs, you will have the same URL trigger all jobs.
+If you want to trigger only a certain job you can:

+* Use the `token`-parameter and have different tokens for different jobs.
+* Add some request parameter (or header, or post content) and use the **regexp filter** to trigger only if that parameter has a specific value.

 Available in Jenkins [here](https://wiki.jenkins-ci.org/display/JENKINS/Generic+Webhook+Trigger+Plugin).